ensamblador/sagemaker-stable-difussionXL-demo/README.md

     export default APIS
     ```

-    Save that and, again in `sd-display-app`, run
+    Save that and, again in `sd-display-app` folder, run

     ```bash
-    cd sd-display-app
     yarn build
     ````

-    go back to the cdk folder an re-deploy
+    go back to the cdk folder an re-deploy the website (it will only deploy the changes)

     ```bash
     cd ..